Knightsaket007/3D-Globe/Readme.md

 # Earth3D Project

 Welcome to the Earth3D project!
 This project is a 3D globe visualization built using HTML and JavaScript.
+## Project Status

+This project is currently in the building phase.
+Features and functionalities are being actively developed and may change frequently.
+Contributions and feedback are appreciated as we work towards the first stable release.
 ## Features

 - Interactive 3D globe